Chart Color Schemes

 Educational attainment in Mount Pleasant aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 20.3%, which is substantially lower than the Australian average of 30.4%.
-Bachelor degrees are the most common at 15.0%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.3%).
-Trade and technical skills are prominent, with 39.2% of residents aged 15+ holding vocational credentials – advanced diplomas (8.7%) and certificates (30.5%).
-Educational participation is high at 29.4%, including 11.4% in primary education, 9.1% in secondary education, and 3.9% pursuing tertiary education.
+The area's university qualification rate is 20.3%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are most common at 15.0%, followed by postgraduate qualifications (3.0%) and graduate diplomas (2.3%).
+Vocational credentials are prevalent, with 39.2% of residents aged 15+ holding such qualifications – advanced diplomas at 8.7% and certificates at 30.5%.
+Educational participation is high, with 29.4% of residents currently enrolled in formal education: 11.4% in primary, 9.1% in secondary, and 3.9% in tertiary education.

 Frequently Asked Questions - Education